christianonoh/vecs-school-backend/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 - [ ] **City and Date Filtering:** Courses can be filtered based on city and available dates, ensuring users find courses that match their preferences.
-- [ ] **Feedback Mechanism:** Users can provide feedback on courses they've attended, helping improve the overall course quality.
+- [ ] **Feedback Mechanism:** Users can provide feedback on courses they've attended, helping improve the overall course quality..
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->